theworldaccordingtosound/theworldaccordingtosound.github.io/pages/live.md

 </div>

 <div class='tour-description'>
-Playlist of sounds for the live show: https://soundcloud.com/worldaccordingtosound/sets/live-show-playlist-1
+<a href="https://soundcloud.com/worldaccordingtosound/sets/live-show-playlist-1">Playlist of sounds for the live show.</a>

 PHOTO: Standing Profile
 </div>